-Common error How to correct it You cannot 1) Check that JBOSS started without errors, watch the server window for connect to your errors when JBOSS starts.
-Restart JBOSS if you need to clear old errors EJB. from the window.
-2) Check that JBOSS deploys your EJB without errors (watch the console window).
+Common error How to correct it You cannot 1) Check that JBoss started without errors, watch the server window for connect to your errors when JBoss starts.
+Restart JBoss if you need to clear old errors EJB. from the window.
+2) Check that JBoss deploys your EJB without errors (watch the console window).
 3) Double-check that your EJB-name in the annotated bean class file and in the client are the same, do not forget to add "/remote" to the name.
 Your changes to 1) Check the time of the jar file in the deployment directory.
 Make sure that an EJB have no the latest jar file is actually copied to the deployment folder. effect, even 2) If needed, add some printouts (System.err.println) to your EJB thought you re- implementation.
 Make sure these printouts appear in the server window deploy it. when you run your test application.
 If not - you are running against an old version of the EJB component!
-You get a 1) Check that you have the same JDBC data source name in the odbc nullpointer administrator (run odbcad32) and in the msaccess-ds.xml file exception when 2) Check that you got the same JNDI name in the msaccess-ds.xml and in trying to access your Bean-class. the database JBOSS reports 1) Check the contents of your jar files to make sure that the packaging is that some (of correct.
-A jar file is a simple zip-file, so you can open it in winzip.
-If you your) class files do not have winzip installed, rename the file so that it ends with ".zip" cannot be and open it. found, even 2) Check the order of deployment.
-At start up JBOSS deploys the jar files in though they are alphabetical order.
+You get a 1) If you are using ODBC: Check that you have the same ODBC data source nullpointer name in the odbc administrator (run odbcad32) and in the odbc-ds.xml exception when file. trying to access 2) If you are using native JDBC: Check that the connection URL in your the database mysql-ds.xml uses the correct server and database name.
+3) Check that you got the same JNDI name in the -ds.xml and in your Bean- class.
+JBoss reports 1) Check the contents of your jar files to make sure that the packaging is that some (of correct.
+A jar file is a simple zip-file, so you can open it in winzip, winrar, your) class files or other similar utility.
+If you do not have such utility installed, rename cannot be the file so that it ends with ".zip" and open it in Windows explorer. found, even 2) Check the order of deployment.
+At start up JBoss deploys the jar files in though they are alphabetical order.
 Make sure that the "shared" class files are deployed in a jar file. first (deploy business components before system components).
 If this is not the case, change the name of the jar file, or write a bat-file that deploys the EJB in the correct order.
-3) Using hot-deploy (deploying while JBOSS is running) can sometimes create versioning conflicts between EJBs that are dependent on each other.
-To make sure that JBOSS start from "scratch" (without old versions of your components), stop JBOSS, delete your jar files from jboss/server/default/deploy, delete the contents of the jboss/server/default/tmp folder, restart JBOSS.
+3) Using hot-deploy (deploying while JBoss is running) can sometimes create versioning conflicts between EJBs that are dependent on each other.
+To make sure that JBoss starts from "scratch" (without old versions of your components), stop JBoss, delete your jar files from jboss/server/default/deploy, delete the contents of the jboss/server/default/tmp folder, restart JBoss.